tee3/homedir/README.md

 ## os x

-Install Xcode and the Xcode Command-Line Tools while logged in to the graphical system as `administrator`.
+Install Xcode and the Xcode Command-Line Tools, as well as Homebrew, while logged in to the graphical system as `administrator`.
 From a `Terminal.app` window install the system packages.
 At the end of this process, the machine will reboot, so make sure there is no one else logged in.

 ```
 $ ./install_system_pacakges_osx